 The full gluon self-energy is convenient to present as the sum of the three independent terms, namely

-where $\Pi^q_{\rho\sigma}(q)$ describes the skeleton loop contribution of the quark degrees of freedom as an analogue to the vacuum polarization tensor in Quantum Electrodynamics (QED)~\cite{7,19}.
-Note that here and below the superscript or subscript '$q$' means quark (not to be mixed up with the gluon momentum variable $q$).
+where $\Pi^q_{\rho\sigma}(q)$ describes the skeleton loop contribution of the quark degrees of freedom as an analogue to the vacuum polarization tensor in Quantum Electrodynamics (QED)~\cite{7,27}.
+Here and below the superscript or subscript '$q$' means quark (not to be mixed up with the gluon momentum variable $q$).
 The gluon part of the full gluon self-energy by itself is the sum of a few independent terms as follows:

 and $\Pi^{gh}_{\rho\sigma}(q)$ describes the skeleton loop contribution associated with the ghost degrees of freedom. $\Pi^{(1)}_{\rho\sigma}(q; D^2)$ represents the skeleton loop contribution, containing the 3-gluon vertices only.
 Finally, $\Pi^{(2)}_{\rho\sigma}(q; D^4)$ and $\Pi^{(2')}_{\rho\sigma}(q; D^3)$ describe the skeleton two-loop contributions, which combine the 3- and 4-gluon vertices.
 All these quantities are given by the corresponding skeleton loop diagrams in Fig. 1, and they are independent from each other.
 The last four terms explicitly contain the full gluon propagators in the corresponding powers symbolically shown above.
-They form the NL part of the gluon SD equation.
-The analytical expressions for the corresponding skeleton loop integrals~\cite{20}, in which the symmetry and combinatorial coefficients and signs have been included, are not important here.
+The analytical expressions for the corresponding skeleton loop integrals~\cite{28}, in which the symmetry and combinatorial coefficients and signs have been included, are not important here.
 We are not going to calculate any of them explicitly, and thus to introduce into them any truncations/approximations/assumptions or choose some special gauge.
-Any skeleton loop integral in Fig. 1 is the sum of the infinite number of terms.
-Moreover, the full vertices entering these skeleton loop integrals are themselves determined by an infinite series of the corresponding multi-loop skeleton terms~\cite{2,11,12,13,14,15,16,17,18}.
-In these NL series the dependence on the coupling constant may not be simple.
-In fact, such kind of series are the so-called 'cluster' expansions~\cite{21}, indeed.
+Any skeleton loop integral in Fig. 1 is a sum of the infinite number of terms.
+Moreover, the full vertices entering these skeleton loop integrals are themselves determined by an infinite series of the corresponding multi-loop skeleton terms~\cite{2,13,14,15,16,17,18,19,20,21,22,23} (see references therein).
+In these NL series the dependence on the coupling constant may not be simple, i.e., in fact, it is not known.
+Such kind of series are the so-called ''cluster'' expansions~\cite{10}.